Detecting linear trend changes in data sequences: Introduction

-In earlier related work regarding linear trend changes, \citet{bai1998estimating} consider the estimation of linear models with multiple structural changes by least-squares and present Wald-type tests for the null hypothesis of no change. \citet{kim2009ell_1} and \citet{tibshirani2014adaptive} consider `trend filtering' with the $L_1$ penalty and \citet{maidstone2017detecting} detect changes in the slope with an $L_0$ regularisation via a dynamic programming algorithm. \citet{spiriti2013knot} study two algorithms for optimising the knot locations in least-squares and penalised splines. \citet{baranowski2016narrowest} propose a multiple change-point detection device termed Narrowest-Over-Threshold (NOT), which focuses on the narrowest segment among those whose contrast exceeds a pre-specified threshold. \citet{anastasiou2018detecting} propose the Isolate-Detect (ID) approach which continuously searches expanding data segments for changes.
+In earlier related work regarding linear trend changes, \citet{bai1998estimating} consider the estimation of linear models with multiple structural changes by least-squares and present Wald-type tests for the null hypothesis of no change. \citet{kim2009ell_1} and \citet{tibshirani2014adaptive} consider `trend filtering' with the $L_1$ penalty and \citet{fearnhead2019detecting} detect changes in the slope with an $L_0$ regularisation via a dynamic programming algorithm. \citet{spiriti2013knot} study two algorithms for optimising the knot locations in least-squares and penalised splines. \citet{baranowski2019narrowest} propose a multiple change-point detection device termed Narrowest-Over-Threshold (NOT), which focuses on the narrowest segment among those whose contrast exceeds a pre-specified threshold. \citet{anastasiou2021detecting} propose the Isolate-Detect (ID) approach which continuously searches expanding data segments for changes. \citet{yu2020localising} propose a two-step algorithm for detecting multiple change-points in piecewise polynomials with general degrees.

-\citet{keogh2004segmenting} mention that sliding windows, top-down and bottom-up approaches are three principal categories which most time series segmentation algorithms can be grouped into. \citet{keogh2004segmenting} apply those three approaches to the detection of changes in linear trends (but not point anomalies) in 10 different signals and discover that the performance of bottom-up methods is better than that of top-down methods and sliding windows, notably when the underlying signal has jumps, sharp cusps or large fluctuations.
+\citet{keogh2004segmenting} mention that sliding windows, top-down and bottom-up approaches are three principal categories which most time series segmentation algorithms can be grouped into. \citet{keogh2004segmenting} apply those three approaches to the detection of changes in linear trends in 10 different signals and discover that the performance of bottom-up methods is better than that of top-down methods and sliding windows, notably when the underlying signal has jumps, sharp cusps or large fluctuations.
 Bottom-up procedures have rarely been used in change-point detection. \citet{matteson2014nonparametric} use an agglomerative algorithm for hierarchical clustering in the context of change-point analysis. \citet{keogh2004segmenting} merge adjacent segments of the data according to a criterion involving the minimum residual sum of squares (RSS) from a linear fit, until the RSS falls under a certain threshold; but the lack of precise recipes for the choice of this threshold parameter causes the performance of this method to be somewhat unstable, as we report in Section \ref{sec4}.